Step 4: Responsibilities After Approval

 Annual Approval Renewal

-All Studies funded by the NIH will undergo annual approval renewal (regardless of level of review) due to the NIH’s Data Sharing and Management Plan” requirements.
-To apply for annual renewal for NIH funded studies, please provide the IRB with this “IRB Request – NIH Annual Approval Renewal Request” when you submit your annual approval request in the IRB system.
-The Annual Approval Renewal Request form will be available in November of 2023.
+All studies funded by the NIH on or after January 25th, 2023 will undergo annual approval renewal (regardless of level of review) due to the NIH’s Data Sharing and Management Plan (DSMP) requirements.
+To apply for annual renewal for NIH-funded studies, please provide the IRB with a completed “Renewal Request Supplement” when you submit your annual approval request in the IRB system.

 Registering a Clinical Trial Online